Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

-By the vanishing in \cref{ext2vanab}, we have a fiber sequence {} By \cref{starbc} and \cref{cafe1}, the presheaf of filtered $\Fil^\bullet \Prism_{(\cdot)}$-modules on $(T)_\qrsp$ (equipped with the natural Frobenius) determined by the association is a prismatic $F$-gauge (similarly for $A'$), it follows from \cref{cafe2} that the presheaf of filtered $\Fil^\bullet \Prism_{(\cdot)}$-modules on $(T)_\qrsp$ (equipped with the natural Frobenius) determined by the association is a prismatic $F$-gauge.
+By \cref{starbc} and \cref{cafe1}, the presheaf of filtered $\Fil^\bullet \Prism_{(\cdot)}$-modules on $(T)_\qrsp$ (equipped with the natural Frobenius) determined by the association is a prismatic $F$-gauge (similarly for $A'$), it follows from \cref{cafe2} that the presheaf of filtered $\Fil^\bullet \Prism_{(\cdot)}$-modules on $(T)_\qrsp$ (equipped with the natural Frobenius) determined by the association is a prismatic $F$-gauge.
 By \cref{cafe3}, we conclude that $\mathcal{M}(G)$ is a prismatic $F$-gauge and one also has a fiber sequence as desired. \end{proof}{}

 \begin{construction} Let $T$ be a quasisyntomic ring and let $G \in \mathrm{FFG}(T).$ Let us consider the full subcategory of $(T)_\qrsp$ spanned by $S \in (T)_\qrsp$ with the property that there exists a short exact sequence where $A, A'$ are abelian schemes over $S.$ We denote this full subcategory by $(T)^G_\qrsp.$ If $S \in (T)_\qrsp$ and $S \to S_1$ is a quasisyntomic cover with $S_1 \in (T)^G_\qrsp$ and $S \to S_2$ is any map in $(T)_\qrsp$, then the ($p$-completed) pushout is again in $(T)^G_\qrsp$ by the proof of \cite[Lem.~4.27]{BMS2}.